Secondary Legislation Scrutiny Committee - role

 The Secondary Legislation Scrutiny Committee examines the policy merits of statutory instruments and other types of secondary legislation that are subject to parliamentary procedure.

-To deal with the increased number of instruments resulting from the European Union (Withdrawal) Act 2018, the SLSC divided into two sub-committees, Sub-Committee A and Sub-Committee B, from October 2018 to April 2019.
-These sub-committees met weekly and had the same remit as the main Committee, which did not meet regularly during this period.
+From October 2018 to April 2019, to deal with the increased number of instruments resulting from the European Union (Withdrawal) Act 2018, the SLSC divided into two sub-committees, Sub-Committee A and Sub-Committee B, These sub-committees met weekly and followed the same remit as the main Committee, which did not meet regularly during this period.

 Accessing the work of the Committee

-Further information on how to access the work of the Committee can be found in our 45th Report.
+- Further information on how to access the work of the Committee can be found in its 45th Report of Session 2017-19.